-The main objective of the course is to impart knowledge about the prevention of health problems by promoting positive health through Yoga practices.
-To understand the underlying mechanisms of yoga practices.
-Student will be able to understand how to strengthen the different systems using Yoga which will help them to prevent health problems and promote positive health.
+Sr. No. At the end of semester, student will be able: CO 1 To impart knowledge about the prevention of health problems by promoting positive health through Yoga practices.
+CO2 To understand the underlying mechanisms of Yoga practices.
+CO3 to understand how to strengthen the different systems using Yoga which will help them to prevent health problems and promote positive health

 Each student will spent 4-6 hours per day for 15 days in hospitals/yoga center /health center (Govt./private) for learning the yoga treatment of various diseases and he/she will prepare a note book of learned yoga treatment.